 A certificate of Confidentiality helps researchers protect the privacy of human research participants enrolled in biomedical, behavioral, clinical, and other forms of sensitive research.
 These certificates are issued by the NIH.
 Certificates protect against compulsory legal demands, such as court orders, and subpoenas, for identifying information or identifying characteristics of a research participant.
 Any research that collects personally identifiable, sensitive information and that has been approved by an IRB is eligible for a Certificate.
 Federal funding is not a prerequisite for Certificate.
-For more information: http://grants.nih.gov/grants/policy/coc/
+For more information: https://humansubjects.nih.gov/coc/index legal age of 18 years.
+The IRB will require that children 7 years old and older provide their assent to participate in research activities.
+Written assent should be obtained from children 7 through 17 years of age.